 Everyone has an endocannabinoid system.
-It is a network of receptors and chemical messengers, such as anandamide, that are located in almost every part of your body.
+In fact, most mammals have one.
+It is a network of receptors and chemical messengers, such as anandamide, that are present in almost every part of your body.
 This network is responsible for regulating pain, digestion, memory, the immune system, inflammation, and mood.
 There are two primary receptors, CB1 and CB2.
-The endocannabinoid system works to fight off infection, to trigger pain relief, to produce an anti-inflammatory response, as well as maintain homeostasis.
+The endocannabinoid system works to maintain homeostasis in the body by contributing to staving off infection, triggering pain relief, and mounting an anti-inflammatory response.

-In early 2018, researchers published the results of a study exploring the relationship between opioids, cannabis and CB1 receptors.
+A study published in Neuropsychpharmacology (2018), explores this relationship between opioids, cannabis, and CB1 receptors.
 The team of researchers gave participants different doses of cannabis, oxycodone, or some combination of the two, then subjected to them Cold-Pressor Test (holding their hands in a bucket of cold water).
-The results are enough to make many ask, is there a place for cannabis alongside treatment with prescription opioids?
+The results suggest there is a place for cannabis to mitigate prescription opioid needs.

 The Role of Cannabis in the Opioid Crisis

-Some scientists believe that the ability of THC to monopolize the CB1 receptor is part of the reason why it works so well with opioids.
-The CB1 receptor is responsible for the feelings of euphoria (among other things) caused by opiates and cannabis.
+Some scientists believe that the ability of THC to monopolize the CB1 receptor is part of the reason why it works so well alongside opioids.
 There is also an idea that opioid receptors and the CB1 receptor communicate and interact with one another.
 Although this friendly relationship is still poorly understood, it may be why there is such synergy between cannabis and opioids.
 Finally, there is also evidence that THC promotes the body’s own opioid response, relieving the need for external opioids.

 While researchers continue to get to the bottom of the opioid-cannabis relationship, there is already evidence that cannabis is helping to fight the opioid epidemic in states with legal access to cannabis.
-It’s still early days, but the statistics strongly suggest that “broader access to medical cannabis facilitates substitution of cannabis for powerful and addictive opioids.”
+It’s still early days, but statistics strongly suggest that increased legalization will reduce the need for heavy duty opioid prescriptions.